emqx/emqx-docs/en_US/access-control/authn/jwt.md

 ## Access Control List (Optional)

-The Access Control List (ACL) is an optional extension of authentication result to control the permissions of the client after login.
-The JWT can include an `acl` field to specify the permissions of the client.
+The Access Control List (ACL) is an optional extension of an authentication result to control the client's permissions after login.
+The JWT can include an `acl` field to specify the client's permissions.

 See [Access Control List (ACL)](./acl.md) for more information.